📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Regulations and Legal Considerations

 Responsible antibiotic use remains essential, however.
-Correct dosing, full treatment courses, and accurate diagnosis help preserve the effectiveness of azithromycin for the fish that need it and minimize concerns about antibiotic resistance in the broader environment.
+Correct dosing, full treatment courses, and accurate diagnosis help preserve the effectiveness of azithromycin for the Bird that need it and minimize concerns about antibiotic resistance in the broader environment.

 Regulations differ by country.
 In the European Union, Australia, and Canada, access to veterinary antibiotics — including azithromycin — is generally more restricted.
 A veterinary prescription may be required.
 Verify your local regulations before ordering.

-Frequently Asked Questions About Fish Zithro
+Frequently Asked Questions About Bird Zithro

 Use two 250 mg tablets (one per 10 gallons of actual water volume).
 Dissolve in a cup of tank water and add to the aquarium or hospital tank.
 Repeat every 24 hours for 5 to 7 days, performing a 20–25% water change before each new dose.

-Can Fish Zithro treat fin rot?
+Can Bird Zithro treat fin rot?

-Does Fish Zithro harm beneficial bacteria?
+Does Bird Zithro harm beneficial bacteria?

 Azithromycin has a comparatively low impact on nitrifying bacteria compared to many other broad-spectrum antibiotics.
 However, treating in a hospital tank is still recommended to protect your main aquarium's biological filtration system.

-Can Fish Zithro treat fungal infections?
+Can Bird Zithro treat fungal infections?

-Can I mix Fish Zithro with food?
+Can I mix Bird Zithro with food?

 Yes.
 For internal infections like dropsy or swim bladder disease, crush the tablet and mix it into gel food, soaked pellets, or frozen bloodworms.
 Feed once daily for 5–7 days.
 This delivers the antibiotic directly to the digestive tract.